dk107dk/flightpath_packaging/windows/README.md

 ## Building

-Create an installer by running create_windows_release.ps1 in a Powershell terminal started as administrator.

-create_windows_release.ps1 builds the app by executing build.bat.  build.bat updates
-c:\dev\flightpath by pulling from Git and doing Poetry update.
-It then runs a Pyinstaller script in a tmp dir in the flightpath repo.
+The app is built locally by build.bat running a Pyinstaller script in a tmp dir in the flightpath repo.
 The exe is moved to the dist dir here.

-If you don't use build.bat, remember to git pull and poetry update in c:\dev\flightpath.
-PyInstaller only builds what it finds, it does not prep the codebase in any way.

-## Testing

-Use the installer test VM for testing.
-It has the correct cert loaded and is otherwise plain vanella.
-The msix is too big to copy or run -- ~200mb.
-Get it to the machine via Google Drive.

 ## Shipping

-This script builds the exes and packages them as an .msix.
+Prepare to upload to a developer submission by running create\_windows\_release.ps1 in a Powershell terminal start as administrator.
+This script builds the exe and packages it as an .msix.
 It creates a test .msix that is signed and the prod .msix that is unsigned.
 Upload the prod .msix into the Store submission.

-Microsoft will sign the prod .msix as part of their process.
+## Steps
+WINDOWS RELEASES:

+Use build.sh and aliases.sh where present.

+1. Do a release.sh of CsvPath
+2. Update FlightPath Server to the new CsvPath
+3. Update the FlightPath Server version and do a build.sh
+4. Run server unit tests and test manually from Server repo using RapidAPI and FlightPath
+5. Update the FlightPath Data version in pyproject and flightpath/assets/build_number.txt
+6. Do build.sh and make sure to commit the flightpath_server wheel to assets
+7. Update the AppxManifest version numbers to match flightpath/flightpath/assets/build_number.txt
+8. Run the test installer build in flightpath_packaging/windows
+9. Test the installer on installer test vm as the david user
+    - Server API calls
+    - Use of FlightPath Data
+    - Use of FlightPath Data with OTLP and backend configured
+10. - do a prod installer build
+11. - Rename installers to include version number
+11. - Copy prod and test installers to google drive versions dir
+12. - Upload prod to Microsoft, update submission, and submit
+13. - Publish after submission accepted
+14. - Test install from store